-IV.
 I. Dual Ph.D.
 Degree in Physics and Quantitative Biology

 It is possible to pursue a dual degree in Physics and Quantitative Biology (QB).
-In order to do so, the student's dissertation must include significant research contributions in both disciplines (see the MSU guidelines on dual major doctoral thesis [15].
+In order to do so, the student's dissertation must include significant research contributions in both disciplines (see the MSU guidelines on dual major doctoral thesis [26].
 In case of a dual degree with QB, physics is the primary affiliations.
 Most student pursuing a dual degree in Physics and QB choose the Molecular Biology research concentration in QB.
-Details can be found in [19].
-Where this section is quiet, the requirements of Section IV.
-A. Ph.D. in Physics apply.
+Details can be found in Ref.
+[30].
+Where this section is quiet, the requirements of Section A. Ph.D. in Physics apply.

-- 3 of the 4 PHY subject exam courses PHY 820, 831, 851, 852 (see Section 4), with a GPA of 3.33 for the subject exams as well as an oral subject exam with a score of 3.5 or better - The courses listed in [19] with an average grade of 3.33 - The remainder of their course requirements can be from any reasonable combination of courses, with the maximum number of required credits being 120% of the credit requirement in the primary graduate program, excluding research credits.
+- Pass 3 of the 4 Physics subject exam courses PHY 820, 831, 841, 851, with a score of at least 3.0 for the subject exam, which is the best of the course grade and the final exam grade, as well as an oral subject exam with a score of 3.5 or better - The courses listed in Ref.
+[30] with an average grade of 3.33 - The remainder of their course requirements can be from any reasonable combination of courses, with the maximum number of required credits being 120% of the credit requirement in the primary graduate program, excluding research credits.